Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 the data, this information reaches the Tax and Customs Board automatically.

-try to be more careful.
+the future, just try to be more attentive.

 Unfortunately, you can no longer change it.
 For help, contact us by calling +372 613 1606 (weekdays from 9.00-17.00).